Documentation Index

 Does Runcrate have role-based access control?

 Yes.
-Each project supports three roles: Owner, Admin, and Member.
-Owners have full control, Admins can manage resources and billing, and Members can deploy and manage resources but cannot access billing or team settings.
+Each workspace supports three roles: Owner, Manager, and Developer.
+Owners have full control, Managers can manage resources and billing, and Developers can deploy and manage resources but cannot access billing or team settings.
 See Teams for the full permissions table.

-Can I see who did what in my project?
+Can I see who did what in my workspace?

-Can I see who did what in my project?
+Can I see who did what in my workspace?

 Yes.
-Audit logs record every significant action in your project, including who performed it, when, from what IP address, and what was changed.
-Audit logs are available to Owners and Admins.
+Audit logs record every significant action in your workspace, including who performed it, when, from what IP address, and what was changed.
+Audit logs are available to Owners and Managers.

 How are payments secured?